IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 <!--lint enable ordered-list-marker-value -->

-With these improvements in mind, I've created the IsaacScript Stage Library.
+With these improvements in mind, I've created the IsaacScript stage library.
 Since it is integrated into the normal [standard library](https://isaacscript.github.io/isaacscript-common), using it is effortless.
-See the [usage section](#usage) above.
+See the [getting started section](#getting-started) above.

 <br />